 How to Apply

-If you have a biometric passport or a biometric residence permit you can use an Android phone (or tablet) with NFC to start the application using the app called EU Exit: ID Document Check which can be downloaded from Google Play store.
+If you have a biometric passport or a biometric residence permit you can use an Apple (iphone 7 or above) or Android phone (or tablet) with NFC to start the application using the app called EU Exit: ID Document Check which can be downloaded from Google Play store or Apple Store.

 Check if your phone has NFC - link to Google Answers.

-If you have a biometric passport or a biometric residence permit but you don't have an Android phone you can get your documents scanned at Eastbourne Registry office which is based at Eastbourne Town Hall
+If you have a biometric passport or a biometric residence permit but you don't have a suitable phone

 If you don't have a biometric passport or residence permit you will need to send your documents to the Home Office by post.
 To begin your application and find the address details, start your application online at gov.uk